cea-hpc/modules/INSTALL.rst

 * cut
 * runtest

+When also installing the bundled compatibility version of Modules (enabled by default), these additional tools are needed:

+* autoconf
+* automake
+* autopoint
+* gcc
+* tcl-devel >= 8.4

-When installing from a distribution tarball, documentation is pre-built and does not require additionnal software.
-When installating from a clone of the git repository, document has to be built and the following tools are required:
+When installing from a distribution tarball, documentation is pre-built and does not require additional software.
+When installing from a clone of the git repository, document has to be built and the following tools are required:

 * sphinx >= 1.0